-- Walking
+- Walking and rolling

 - Bicycling and micromobility devices

 - Transit

 - Fleets of electric, fully automated, multiple passenger vehicles

-- Other shared vehicles - Low or no occupancy vehicles, fossil-fueled non-transit vehicles
+- Other shared vehicles

+- Low or no occupancy vehicles. fossil-fueled non-transit vehicles

 The Transportation Hierarchy is a functional prioritization model that helps planners, engineers, and designers create spaces that serve active modes first.
-People walking, bicycling, and rolling are given the highest priority because both these modes encourage healthy, lively, and environmentally sound ways of moving.
-In addition, people walking, bicycling, and rolling are most vulnerable because they will sustain a greater risk of injury crashes with vehicles and are therefore highly in need of protection against such crashes.
-Transit is next in the hierarchy because of its efficiency, both per space and environmental impacts, as well as its function of increasing mobility for vulnerable residents.
+People walking, rolling, and bicycling are given the highest priority because these modes encourage healthy, lively, and environmentally sound ways of moving.
+In addition, people walking, rolling, and bicycling are most vulnerable because they will bear a greater risk of injury in crashes with vehicles and therefore need greater protection against such crashes.
+Transit is next in the hierarchy because of its efficiency, both per space and environmental impacts, as well as its function of increasing mobility for active mode users, especially people with disabilities or who are unable to drive.
 Commercial vehicles and trucks, including emergency vehicles, are a higher priority than personal vehicles because of services they provide to the economy and safety of the community as a whole.
 Single occupant vehicles are at the bottom of the pyramid because of their significant environmental impact, resource intensiveness, and high space needs per person served.
+Additionally, personal vehicles protect occupants, but pose greater risk to people outside of vehicles.

-The Transportation Master Plan was developed using a layered network framework, which focuses on how the City's transportation network can function, as a system, to meet the needs of all users.
+The Transportation Master Plan (2019) was developed using a layered network framework, which focuses on how the City's transportation network can function, as a system, to meet the needs of all users.
 The layered network concept envisions streets as systems; each street type is designed to create a high-quality experience for intended users.
 A layered network approach allows for certain streets to emphasize specific modes or user types, while discouraging incompatible uses.
-The transportation hierarchy should inform decision making in locations where these networks overlap and tradeoffs must be made between various modes of transportation.
+The transportation hierarchy should inform decision making in locations where these networks overlap and tradeoffs are necessary to ensure that accomodations for one mode do not degrade safety or access for other modes, especially those at the top of the hierarchy.

-The transportation hierarchy should be considered when reviewing or developing new plans, policies, and strategies and when designing the public realm, including streets, sidewalks, and open spaces, especially in areas where right-of-way trade-offs need to be made between modes.
+The transportation hierarchy should be considered when reviewing or developing new plans, policies, and strategies and when designing the public realm, including streets, sidewalks, and open spaces, especially in areas where right-of-way tradeoffs need to be made between modes.